 What improvements has the funding allowed us to make?

 · We have worked collaboratively with the Jack Hunt Cluster Sports Partnership through which we have taken part in a wide selection of festivals : KS1 multi-sports, KS1 football tournament, Quick Sticks Hockey Tournament Level 2 and Level 3, Olympic Torch Legacy Challenge and Festival.
 This support helped us achieve a Bronze Mark for Physical Education.
 As a school, we also had an opportunity to have a Sam Ruddock, a Paralympian, come and speak to our KS2 children to provide an inspirational, role model,

-· Therapeutic Swimming at St. Georges has helped Year 6 students with fine and gross motor skills additional needs, to begin to swim and increased their confidence.
+· Therapeutic Swimming at St. Georges: has helped students with identified Special Educational Needs develop fine and gross motor skills, in crease their confidence in water and begin to swim.

 · Health and Well-Being Project: a health and wellbeing resource for schools to use to improve inactivity and support improvement in attainment for Key Stage 2 students.
 Through this scheme, the agility of children has improved immensely and they enjoyed being active.

 · Sports Coaching for staff to help the teachers up-level their skills through in-house training.
 As a result, children are assessed with higher accuracy allowing teachers to ensure PE and sport provisions are tailored to meet individual needs.